Longwater1234/go-tic-tac/README.md

 Windows, MacOS and Linux.
 Can even be compiled to Android and iOS (macOS required) apps.
 - Learn more about fyne at https://developer.fyne.io/

-## Quick Start

-Jump to the releases page and download pre-built executable.
-No installation required.
-Just double click to start.

 ## Building locally

 1. Make sure you have >=Go 1.18 and GCC installed on your machine, then add both to your PATH.
 Follow